Dr. Sonya Shaw

 Ashley Green is a Recreation Manager for the City of Suffolk Parks & Recreation Department in Suffolk, Virginia.
 As a manger, she oversees the operations of joint-use recreation centers, athletics, and transportation for the department.
 Ashley began her recreation career in 2006 as a Camp Counselor and is a Certified Parks & Recreation Professional.
-She acquired her CYSA (Certified Youth Sports Administrator) Certification in May 2019 and is a past recipient of NRPA’s Young Professional Fellowship.
+She is a past recipient of NRPA’s Young Professional Fellowship.

 At Large Member